onlogic/onlogic-m031-manager/README.rst

 ================================
-OnLogicNuvotonManager Overview
+OnLogicM031Manager Overview
 ================================

-The OnLogicNuvotonManager provides a set of tools to interface with peripherals on Onlogic K/HX-52x series computers.
+The OnLogicM031Manager provides a set of tools to interface with peripherals on Onlogic K/HX-52x series computers.

 * On the HX-52x, it can send commands to the DIO add-in-card.
 * On the K-52x, it can send commands both to the DIO add-in-card and the sequence microcontroller to control automotive timings.